bonaldli/Decision-Making-Reinforcement-Learning-Uni-Koeln/Project 1/readme.md

 # Welcome to Project 1: Bayesian Structure Learning

-After finishing this project, you will be able to get a thorough understanding of Bayesian Network and Structure Learning.
+After finishing this project, you will have a thorough understanding of Bayesian Network and Structure Learning.

 ![alt text](https://github.com/bonaldli/DMU-Uni-Koeln/blob/main/Project%201/intro.png?raw=true)